ainarsc/bakpaking.com_webapp/src/content/posts/2020/2020-01-05-6000km-long-motorcycle-journey-in-asia-part-2/index.md

 published: true
 ---

-After spending a couple of days in Phnom Penh it was time to head out to Kampot which was another full day ride.
+After spending a couple of days in Phnom Penh it was time to head out to Kampot which was supposed to be another long day.
 This time I didn't have any border crossing ahead and there was a lot less traffic in Cambodia so I was expecting a smooth ride.

 Getting out of Phnom Penh was a bit of a challenge as this city seemed to be dominated by cars.
 Huge reason why rarely who owns a car in Vietnam is tax.
 Import tax on cars is super high in Vietnam that is why only the wealthiest can afford them.
 Not the case in Cambodia.
 Because of this and also because there is a ton of tuk tuks on the streets in Phnom Penh it was much more difficult to ride in the city.
 I was still a little bit shaky riding my motorcycle, so it took me a while until I reached the countryside.